-For the purposes of the Duties Act, a corporate consolidation is the formation of a consolidated or consolidatable group by the interposition of a head company between a corporation that is a member of a corporate group and the shareholders or unitholders of that corporation.
+A corporate consolidation is the formation of a consolidated or consolidatable group by the interposition of a head company between a corporation that is a member of a corporate group and the shareholders or unitholders of that corporation.

 Apply for an exemption